 Go to Siargao with some cash

 ATMs are known to be out of money or out of order.
-On our last trip, the ATM in General Luna town was out of money for several days in a row and made us concerned as our wallets started to run low.
+On our last trip, the ATM in General Luna town was out of money for several days in a row which made us concerned as our wallets started to run low.
 Once it was open again, there was a substantial line to get cash.
 Make sure to plan ahead.

 Related Article: El Nido – Everything you NEED to Know